 - An hour with the couple alone.
 If you're opting for a first look, we can have as much time for this part of the day as you'd like!
 If you'd like to wait until the ceremony to see each other for the first time, this does impact the amount of time we have for portraits of you together.
 This might help you make your decision about whether to do a first look, but I truly want that decision to feel right for you.
 Don't let your desire for more portraits outweigh your desire to see each other for the first time during your ceremony if it really doesn't feel right to you.
 If you're not sure about how to handle this part of the day, please ask!
 I'd love to help you talk through any timeline concerns that you have.

-- Depending on whether you're doing a first look, we will probably need another half hour with the bridal party, and anywhere from thirty to sixty minutes with the family.
+- Depending on whether you're doing a first look, we will probably need another half hour with the wedding party, and anywhere from thirty to sixty minutes with the family.
 We can always adjust this as timing and group sizes require.
 If you have a large amount of family, we might need more time.
 If your family groupings are small, we might need less time.
 Please don't hesitate to ask if you need help planning this part of the day as well!

 If you hire a wedding coordinator, sometimes the first draft of the timeline will come from that coordinator.
 I often work with many coordinators who get the timeline just right on the first draft!
 If you're working with a coordinator, please feel free to put them in touch with me from the very beginning.
 We can then work together to craft a timeline that works wonderfully for you!